bcgov/platform-developer-docs/tech-docs-writing-guide.md

 - [Don't use Latin abbreviations](https://insidegovuk.blog.gov.uk/2016/07/20/changes-to-the-style-guide-no-more-eg-and-ie-etc/) (e.g., i.e., etc.).
 They're not always familiar to non-native English speakers, they don't always get read correctly by screen readers, and people don't speak Latin.
 Write around them or use the full term.

 ## Audience and perspective
-The audience for the technical documentation generally has a high-level of devops knowledge and there are also other avenues for assistance (for example, RocketChat).
+The audience for the technical documentation generally has a high-level of devops knowledge and there are also other avenues for assistance (for example, Rocket.Chat).

 ### Duplicate content
 Don't duplicate content across pages.
 Remember the principle of **one topic = one page**.
 Rather than duplicating content, link to content that's needed.
 There's a couple solid reasons for this: